kubeflow/website/content/docs/components/hyperparameter-tuning/env-variables.md

 This page describes information about environment variables for each Katib component.
 If you want to change Katib installation, you can modify some of these variables.

+If the tables below you can see description, default values and mandatory property for all environment variables in each Katib component.
+If variable has mandatory property, you must add this environment variable to the appropriate Katib component's manifest.

 ## Katib Controller

-This is the table of environment variables for the [Katib Controller](https://github.com/kubeflow/katib/blob/master/manifests/v1alpha3/katib-controller/katib-controller.yaml) deployment with default values.
+This is the table of environment variables for the [Katib Controller](https://github.com/kubeflow/katib/blob/master/manifests/v1alpha3/katib-controller/katib-controller.yaml) deployment.

 <div class="table-responsive">
   <table class="table table-bordered">